Should South Sudanese Vote for Unity or Separation?

 The current death sentences of the Darfurian Sudanese represent the similarity of the past condition if one can look to it.

-Khartoum does not refrain from victimizing their foes, they continue imposing this hash condition against others.
+Because Arabs dominated regime in Khartoum do not refrain from victimizing their foes, they continue imposing this hash condition against others.

 I hope no one can say it is imperative to live in peace with such people and never claim for a divorce.